JiwaBumi/KomputasiParallelTeam2/algorithms/aho-corasick/README.md

 This folder contains aho-corasick code
+For tutorial how to compile and execute, see the main README